All animals are prone to illness from time to time, particularly purebred ones.

 Dilated Cardiomyopathy (DCM) has the opposite effect, causing the heart wall to become thin and dilated.
 Massive complications arise from this; such as inadequate blood circulation and fluid buildup in the lungs or tissue.
 Once again heart-failure is inevitable but medical treatment can prolong the dog’s life.

-Further Great Dane health concerns which affect the heart are mitral valve defects and tricuspid valve dysplasia.
+Further Great Dane health concerns that affect the heart are mitral valve defects and tricuspid valve dysplasia.

 Aortic and sub-aortic stenosis is also more common in Great Danes than in other breeds and is a defect in the structure of the heart.